 Brian S. Scarbrough represents corporate policyholders in disputes with insurers and has significant experience both in counseling regarding insurance coverage and in litigating insurance coverage disputes.
-He successfully has pursued millions of dollars of insurance recoveries for policyholders in state and federal court as well as in domestic and international arbitrations.
+He successfully has pursued hundreds of millions of dollars of insurance recoveries for policyholders in state and federal court as well as in domestic and international arbitrations.

 Outside of the insurance context, Brian has broad experience obtaining discovery in the U.S. under 28 U.S.C.
 Section 1782 for use in foreign litigation and arbitration.